patorjk/figlet.js/README.md

 ### textSync

-The browser API supports a synchronous mode so long as fonts used are preloaded.
+The browser API supports synchronous mode so long as fonts used are preloaded.

 Example: